 ASX Clear (Futures) may make intraday calls where there is significant erosion in the margin cover provided by individual participants.
 Intraday margin calls reflect changes in participants' positions and price movements.
 Participants are notified of the call by phone and email, and must make the payment within two hours of notification.
-In August 2015, ASX introduced an additional intraday margin run, in order to take into account price movements and changes in positions later in the day, with revised payment to be made within one hour of notification.
+In August 2015, ASX adjusted the timing of intraday margin calculations and introduced a third additional intraday margin run, in order to take into account price movements and changes in positions later in the day, with revised payment to be made within one hour of notification.
+Intraday margin runs are now conducted for both futures and OTC participants at 8.05 am, 11.10 am and 1.30 pm.
+Alongside these changes, ASX also introduced the capability to return in the third run any intraday margin posted to house accounts during earlier runs.
+This would most commonly occur where a call had been made on the house account of a participant due to client trades that had not yet been allocated at the time of the margin run.
+This may occur when the clearing and allocation of an executed trade was in progress during an intraday margin run.